 - Ensure that records are kept safely and securely stored and a high level of confidentiality is maintained at all times;

-- Hold regular strategic meetings and reviews, which must be recorded, to consider progress, including the effectiveness of the joint working, the need for additional resources and next steps.
+- Hold regular strategic meetings and reviews, which must be recorded, to consider progress, including the effectiveness of the joint working, the need for additional resources and next steps;

 7. The Investigation Management Group

-In cases of exceptional complexity and scale, an Investigation Management Group (IMG) will be appointed.
+Where there is a police investigation, an Investigation Management Group (IMG) will be appointed.

 Membership of this group should include representatives from Children, Education and Families, Health, local authority legal services with other agencies being invited to participate as appropriate.